 I was at a very low point in my life when Swami Ambikananda, a fabulous Hatha Yoga teacher, and practitioner of Chinese medicine started me on my journey of self-discovery and personal development.
-She introduced me to the philosophy and tenets of Yoga and meditation, and taught me about Qigong which I love and use.
+She introduced me to the philosophy and tenets of Yoga, to meditation, and Qigong all of which I love and use.

 The really big lesson for me was discovering why I was blessed with more than my fair share of very ’difficult people’.

-I believe that one of life’s purposes is to learn to evolve.
-Until we learn what we need to we are repeatedly exposed to people who and events which offer lessons which we need to learn.
-Funny thing is after this breakthrough, many of these difficult people, miraculously, faded away but not before they had taught me several, badly needed, very valuable lessons while some others are long term friends.
+I believe that one of life’s purposes is to learn and evolve.
+Until we learn what we need from our life’s experiences, we are repeatedly exposed to people who and events that offer lessons which we need to learn.
+Funny thing is after this breakthrough, many of these difficult people, miraculously, faded away but not before they had taught me several, badly needed, and very valuable lessons while some others are now lifelong friends.
 So, here’s a word of advice – if you don’t like the people, results or events in your life, the quickest way is to learn what you need, make the changes and free yourself from discomfort.

 Catalyst 3 – Huna